divinzz/Power-bi-projects/Department Budget Analysis DashboardREADME.md/README.md

-# 🏢 Departmental Performance & Capital Utilization Dashboard – Power BI
+# 🏢 Department Budget Analysis Dashboard – Power BI

 An interactive and visually compelling **Power BI dashboard** designed to monitor **departmental performance**, **project allocation**, and **capital utilization** across core business units: Engineering, Marketing, Sales, HR, and IT.
 This project integrates multiple datasets using **SQL and DAX**, offering a unified view of employee metrics, project budgets, and financial KPIs for strategic decision-making.